Menu

 Andy Grove

-Andy Grove was born as András István Gróf on 2nd September, 1936 in Budapest, Hungary to Jewish parents George and Maria Gróf.
-He got very sick at the age of 4 due to scarlet fever which affected his hearing capabilities.
-In 1944, Germany invaded Hungary and started sending Hungarian Jews to Nazi concentration camps.
-Under false identity, Grove and his mother took shelter in their friend’s home while his father got held up in the concentration camp.
-The family reunited after the war.
-Politics intervened his life once again in the name of Hungarian Revolution in 1956.
-He fled to Austria and somehow reached America with the help of his friend.
+Andy Grove was born as András István Gróf on September 2, 1936, in Budapest, Hungary, to Jewish parents George and Maria Gróf.
+At the age of four, he contracted scarlet fever, which significantly affected his hearing.
+In 1944, during the Nazi occupation of Hungary, deportations of Hungarian Jews to concentration camps began.
+To survive, Grove and his mother assumed false identities and went into hiding in a friend's home, while his father was detained in a concentration camp.
+The family was reunited after the war.

 Related Biography: David Anders

-His biography reveals that upon changing his name to Andrew S. Grove, he started studying chemical engineering at City College of New York.
-He paid his tuition fees by doing odd jobs.
-He married Eva Kastan, a fellow refugee in 1958.
-Grove graduated from CCNY in 1960.
-The couple then relocated to California, where Grove started his Ph.D. in Chemical Engineering from the University of California, Berkeley.
-He completed his Ph.D. in 1963.
+After arriving in the U.S., Grove changed his name to Andrew S. Grove and enrolled at the City College of New York (CCNY), where he studied chemical engineering.
+He paid his tuition by working various odd jobs.
+In 1958, he married Eva Kastan, a fellow refugee.
+Grove graduated from CCNY in 1960, after which the couple moved to California.
+He pursued a Ph.D. in chemical engineering at the University of California, Berkeley, completing his doctorate in 1963.

 Quick Facts